meross Mini Smart Plug with Energy Monitor…

 Top picks for Australian homes

-Shelly 3EM 3-channel WiFi smart energy meter for switchboard installation, with contactor control relay
+Shelly Pro 3EM 3-phase WiFi smart energy meter with 120A CT clamps for switchboard installation

-Shelly 3EM — 3-Channel WiFi Whole-Home Energy Meter
+Shelly Pro 3EM: 3-Phase WiFi Whole-Home Energy Meter

 Best for: 3-phase homes with solar, anyone who wants the diagnostic layer above plug-level monitors.
-This is an electrician install — the CT clamps go around live phase conductors inside your switchboard, and in Australia that's a licensed job.
-The meter costs $122; an electrician's first hour costs more; a slip costs a lot more than that.
+This is an electrician install: the CT clamps go around live phase conductors inside your switchboard, and in Australia that's a licensed job.
+The meter costs about $204; an electrician's first hour costs more; a slip costs a lot more than that.

-Channels: 3 phases • Max: 120A per channel • API: local REST + MQTT, Home Assistant native • Cloud: 365 days free history • Form: DIN-rail switchboard install
+Channels: 3 phases • Max: 120A per phase (CT) • API: local REST + MQTT, Home Assistant native • Cloud: ~60 days app history • Form: DIN-rail switchboard install

 View on Amazon AU Full specs

-Tapo P110M — Single Smart Plug with Energy Monitoring
+Tapo P110: Single Smart Plug with Energy Monitoring

 Channels: 1 outlet • Max: 10A • API: Tapo app + Local LAN protocol • Hub: none • Form: wall plug